 Acorns symbolize luck, and our little guy was born on Friday the 13th – and coincidentally, here I am writing about his magical name on a Friday the 13th.
 Thirteen comes up a lot for him, and we’ve called it his lucky number since his very first week in the NICU.

-Apparently, acorns are pretty tasty, but a lot of work – and our Acorn has been a lot of work too, but he’s worth it.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Apparently, acorns are pretty tasty, but a lot of work – and our Acorn has been a lot of work too, but he’s worth it.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio